dB-SPL/start-trimode.sh/README.md

 It also requires xdotool to control the apps and switch desktops, so if you don't already have that installed, you'll need to install it.
 In a terminal window, type:

-sudo apt-get update supdo apt-get upgrade sudo apt-get install xdotool
+sudo apt-get update && supdo apt-get upgrade && sudo apt-get install xdotool -y